Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 W = \int_{x_0}^{x_1} F(x) dx
 $$

-A force stores energy in the form of potential energy, and releases energy in the form of kinetic energy.
-The kinetic energy released by a force is equal to the work done by the force and equal to the negative of the potential energy stored:
+A force can release potential energy - that is, the stored energy - and transfer the released energy to objects in the form of kinetic energy.
+The kinetic energy gained by an object acted on by a force is equal to the work done by the force and equal to the negative of the potential energy released:

 $$
 W = \Delta K = -\Delta U